-Through the FCRBE project, carried out within the framework of the Interreg NWE programme, the associations Bellastock and Les Aventuriers du Sixième Continent contribute to the further expansion of the content of the website.
+Through the FCRBE project, carried out within the framework of the Interreg NWE programme, the cooperative Bellastock and the association Les Aventuriers du Sixième Continent contribute to the further expansion of the content of the website.

 The research for this project has been carried out in a careful manner.
 However, it is possible that some addresses have escaped our attention or that errors in the content have crept in.
 If you wish to make changes to the content of the website, please send your comments to us at the following address: firstname.lastname@example.org.

 This project was developed in several phases thanks to the support of Bruxelles Environnement, the Duurzaam Materialen- en Energiebeheer Fund, and the Brussels-Capital Region in the framework of the Regional Programme for Circular Economy (PREC, measure RD15), OVAM within the framework of Vlaanderen Circulair, l'ADEME (France) and the Région Île de France.